David Letele: Boxing

-Corporate world Champion to professional fighter 2014 - 2015
+Corporate world Champion to professional fighter 2014–2015

 Letele won the title against John Lomu (who is the brother of Jonah Lomu) on 16 October 2014.
 Letele won by TKO in the second round.
 Letele lost the first fight but defended his title for the second time against Waikato Rugby Union Prop Loni Uhila on 6 December 2014.
 Letele won by SD event though a lot of people thought Uhila won.
 The NZPBA recognise Letele's fights from here onwards as professional fights and not corporate fights, even though the rules stayed at corporate rules.
 In March 2015, fought on the Cairo George vs Nort Beauchamp undercard against Tamati Keefe.
 The bout was for the inaugural King of the Coromandel Heavyweight boxing title.
 Letele won the bout by Unanimous decision.

 On 4 March 2015, the day before his fight against Finau Maka at the weigh in, both fighters got into a fight.
 Letele grabbed Maka on the throat pushing him back, Maka retaliated by tackling him to the ground, however the fight was broken off quickly.
 Letele defended the title for the third time against former Tonga national rugby union team star Finau Maka on 5 March 2015.
 Letele won by TKO in the first round.
 In July 2015, WBA Oceania ranked Letele in their regional ratings.
 Letele defended his title for the fourth and fifth time by fighting two people on the same night.
 This was the only time NZPBA did not recognize Letele's fights as pro bouts since fighting Loni Uhila.
 The NZPBA did not recognizes the two bouts as pro due to both bouts didn't make minimum scheduled time limit of either 4x2 minute rounds or 3x3 minute rounds.
 Both of the bouts were scheduled for 3x2 minute rounds.
 Letele fought the winner of the Christchurch Corporate Boxing Tournament Jae Jae Smith and local Lordly Kaihua.
 Letele won both bouts in the third round by TKO.

 First defeat with redemption 2015

 Letele defended his title for the sixth and final time on 1 August 2015 against former Southland Rugby Football Union player Kaleni Taetuli.
-Letele lost the bout in 22 second in the first round by TKO.
+Letele lost the bout in 22-second in the first round by TKO.
 In 2015, Letele moved to a new gym and trainer, trained by John Conway.
-On 14 October 2015 the day before his second fight against Kaleni Taetuli at the weigh in, Letele lashed out and try to attack Taetuli while screaming out "You won the lottery last time".
-Leteles team grabbed him before he could get his hands onto Taetuli.
+On 14 October 2015, the day before his second fight against Kaleni Taetuli at the weigh in, Letele lashed out and tried to attack Taetuli while screaming out "You won the lottery last time".
+Leteles team grabbed him before he could get his hands on Taetuli.
 Kaleni Taetuli defended the title against Letele on 15 October.
 If Taetuli won by knockout, he would have received fifteen thousand dollars instead of the usual ten thousand dollar stipulation.
 It has been reported that win, lose or draw this will be Taetuli's last fight.
 Letele won the fight by majority decision.